Totalitarianism: Criticism and analysis

-One of the first people to use the term totalitarianism in the English language was Austrian writer Franz Borkenau in his 1938 book The Communist International, in which he commented that it united the Soviet and German dictatorships more than it divided them.
-The label totalitarian was twice affixed to Nazi Germany during Winston Churchill's speech of 5 October 1938 before the House of Commons, in opposition to the Munich Agreement, by which France and Great Britain consented to Nazi Germany's annexation of the Sudetenland.
-Churchill was then a backbencher MP representing the Epping constituency.
-In a radio address two weeks later, Churchill again employed the term, this time applying the concept to "a Communist or a Nazi tyranny."
+One of the uses of totalitarianism in English was by Austrian writer Franz Borkenau in his 1938 book The Communist International, in which he commented that it united the Soviet and German dictatorships more than it divided them.
+The label totalitarian was twice affixed to Nazi Germany during Winston Churchill's speech of 5 October 1938 before the House of Commons of the United Kingdom, in opposition to the Munich Agreement, by which France and Great Britain consented to Nazi Germany's annexation of the Sudetenland.
+Churchill was then a backbencher member of parliament representing the Epping constituency.
+In a radio address two weeks later, Churchill again employed the term, this time applying the concept to "a communist or a Nazi tyranny."

-The concept gained legitimacy in 1939 with the Molotov–Ribbentrop Pact, after which it became accepted, at least until 1941, to present Stalin and Hitler as "twin dictators" and call Nazism "brown Bolshevism" and Stalinism "red Fascism".
+The concept gained legitimacy in 1939 with the Molotov–Ribbentrop Pact, after which it became accepted, at least until 1941, to present Stalin and Hitler as "twin dictators" and call Nazism "brown Bolshevism" and Stalinism "red fascism".
 The same year, scholars of various disciplines held the first international symposium on totalitarianism in Philadelphia.
-The concept was abandoned in 1941, as the Third Reich invaded the USSR, and the latter became depicted in Western propaganda as "valiant freedom-loving" ally in the war; among the major productions of pro-Stalinist Western propaganda was the film Mission to Moscow (1943), based on the 1941 book of the same name.
+The concept was abandoned in 1941 as the Third Reich invaded the USSR, and the latter became depicted in Western propaganda as a "valiant freedom-loving" ally in the war.
+Among the major productions of pro-Stalinist Western propaganda was the film Mission to Moscow (1943), based on the 1941 book of the same name.

-In the aftermath of the Second World War (1939–1945), in the lecture series (1945) and book (1946) titled The Soviet Impact on the Western World, the British historian E. H. Carr said that "the trend away from individualism and towards totalitarianism is everywhere unmistakable" in the decolonising countries of Eurasia.
-That revolutionary Marxism–Leninism was the most successful type of totalitarianism, as proved by the USSR's rapid industrialisation (1929–1941) and the Great Patriotic War (1941–1945) that defeated Nazi Germany.
-That, despite those achievements in social engineering and warfare, in dealing with the countries of the Communist bloc only the "blind and incurable" ideologue could ignore the Communist régimes' trend towards police-state totalitarianism in their societies.
+In the aftermath of the Second World War, in a lecture series (1945) and book (1946) titled The Soviet Impact on the Western World, the British historian E. H. Carr contended that "the trend away from individualism and towards totalitarianism [was] everywhere unmistakable" in the then-decolonising countries of Eurasia.
+He noted that revolutionary Marxism–Leninism was the most successful type of totalitarianism, as proved by the USSR's revolutionary rapid industrialization (1929–1941) and the Great Patriotic War (1941–1945) that defeated Nazi Germany.
+Despite those achievements in social engineering and warfare, in dealing with the countries of the communist bloc, only the "blind and incurable" ideologue could ignore the communist régimes' trend towards police-state totalitarianism.

-Politically matured by having fought and been wounded and survived the Spanish Civil War, in the essay "Why I Write" (1946), the socialist George Orwell said, "the Spanish war and other events in 1936–37 turned the scale and thereafter I knew where I stood.
+Politically matured by having fought and been wounded in and survived the Spanish Civil War, in the essay "Why I Write" (1946), the democratic socialist George Orwell writes: "the Spanish war and other events in 1936–37 turned the scale and thereafter I knew where I stood.
 Every line of serious work that I have written since 1936 has been written, directly or indirectly, against totalitarianism and for democratic socialism, as I understand it."
-That future totalitarian régimes would spy upon their societies and use the mass communications media to perpetuate their dictatorships, that "If you want a vision of the future, imagine a boot stamping on a human face—forever."
+He argued that future totalitarian régimes would spy upon their societies and use mass communications media to perpetuate their dictatorships, and that "if you want a vision of the future, imagine a boot stamping on a human face—forever."